 Open the Layout Model Editor to define how the data is displayed.

-In the Field Selector, select Point Data in the Fields panel.
+In the Main Display select the Tools -> Layout Model Editor menu item.

-In the lower-right panel, select the Layout Model tab and click the down arrows to select Location.
-Click the down arrows again and select Edit.
-This will open the Layout Model Editor.
+In the Layout Model Editor, select the Layout Models -> Location menu item to act as a starting point for the new layout model.

 Add a windbarb to your layout model.